 1. Types of Scorpions in Georgia

 There are mainly 2 kinds of species of scorpion that are seen in Georgia.
 One is the Southern Devil Scorpion, also popularly called the Southern stripe-less Scorpion.
 Or the other one, Plain Eastern stripe-less scorpions.
-The Southern Devil Scorpion or Plain Eastern stripe-less scorpion found mostly near the area of North Georgia or in the Piedmont region.
+The Southern Devil Scorpion or Plain Eastern stripe-less scorpion is found mostly near the area of North Georgia or in the Piedmont region.

 While there are species whose painful sting could be fatal, native scorpions of Georgia are not deadly.
-It might only be as dangerous as a wasp sting or bee’s painful sting.
+It might only be as dangerous as a wasp sting or a bee’s painful sting.
 Insecticides and pesticides won’t work on scorpions like the bark scorpion in Georgia.
 You’ll have to use specific remedies or hacks to keep them at bay.

-2. Quick Facts About Georgia Scorpions:
+2. Quick Facts about Georgia Scorpions: